Skip to main content

 We believe in transparent reviews.
 Here's what Flowise doesn't handle well:

-• ⚠Custom components require TypeScript development and understanding Flowise's node architecture
+• ⚠Custom components require TypeScript development knowledge and understanding of Flowise's specific node architecture

-• ⚠Scaling beyond a single instance requires manual load balancing and shared storage configuration
+• ⚠Scaling beyond a single instance requires manual load balancing configuration and shared PostgreSQL/storage setup

 Pros & Cons